tcsenpai/hmacrypt/README.md

 ## Documentation and Examples

-The present repository contains various easy to use examples in the root folder.
+The present repository contains various easy to use examples in the examples folder.
 Once you have finished setting up your environment (either with the install.sh script or with conda or manually), you can grasp a quick view of this library by executing the examples below.

+### Standalone tools

+You can also use the standalone tools in the root folder to encrypt / decrypt files and strings.

 ### Documentation